Step-by-Step Guide to Applying for a Private Student Loan

 Should I for apply for student loans if I don’t have the financial means to pay for education?

 You should at least consider applying for student loans, but only if you have no other way to pay for your education.
-Use federal loans, scholarships, and institutional financial aid before you borrow private student loans.
-While student loans are specifically designed for students in need, they can be expensive, especially private loans.
+Use federal loans, scholarships, grants, and other institutional financial aid before you borrow private student loans.
+While student loans are specifically designed for students, they can be expensive, especially private loans.
 As we mentioned, use federal student loans first.
-The application process for federal loans is simple and convenient.
 All you have to do is fill out a FAFSA application and submit it online at fafsa.ed.gov.